Story by: Joe Hall on December 5, 2018

-Pediatricians at Norton Children’s Medical Associates practices are using customized iPhones to detect serious eye problems, including amblyopia – lazy eye – and some types of eye cancer, such as retinoblastoma, in children age 6 and younger.
+Pediatricians at Norton Children’s Medical Group practices are using customized iPhones to detect serious eye problems, including amblyopia – lazy eye – and some types of eye cancer, such as retinoblastoma, in children age 6 and younger.

-“Detecting these issues in young kids has always been tough, because children don’t want to stay still and can’t communicate vision problems,” said April R. Mattingly, M.D., pediatrician at Norton Children’s Medical Associates – Crestwood.
+“Detecting these issues in young kids has always been tough, because children don’t want to stay still and can’t communicate vision problems,” said April R. Mattingly, M.D., pediatrician at Norton Children’s Medical Group – Crestwood.
 “Some of these issues keep kids from seeing well in the classroom, but others can lead to surgery or vision loss if not caught early enough.”

 When your pediatrician walks into the exam room during your child’s annual wellness visit, he or she will have a customized iPhone in hand equipped with the GoCheck Kids app.
 The doctor will aim the iPhone at your child — zooming in on the eyes — and take a photo.
 The camera’s flash will bounce light off the back of the retina to capture the “red reflex,” which is commonly known in photos as “red eye.”
 The GoCheck Kids app then detects your child’s pupil location and runs an algorithm.